marisgg/evolutionary-potts/README.md

 An example command to run a model without saving the output: `node src/runForagingModel.js params/gen1/0.json`.
 To run the same model, saving images of the run and recording the output to a text file: `node src/runForagingModel.js params/gen1/0.json true > sim.txt`.

-An important point is that the params json file also contains a seed value, so simulation of a cell is reproducible given just the json file.
+An important point is that the params json file also contains the seed value used to simulate it in that generation, so simulation of a cell is reproducible given just the json file.
 The simulation of the cell will happen exactly like it did during that generation of the evolution.

 ## Creating a movie
 You can create a movie of a cell simulation by first running the script using the above command to save the images and then executing `./makemovie.sh`.
 This requires that your system has imagemagick and ffmpeg installed.
 This script converts the output images with transparent backgrounds to have white backgrounds, which is necessary for proper video rendering.